openhatch/oh-mainline/README.rst

 The Future of OpenHatch
 -----------------------

 The OpenHatch code base will be in transition over the course of 2016.
-Here are some 2016 resolutions from the OpenHatch core team:
+Here are some 2016 resolutions:

 * OpenHatch will focus on encouraging users and organizations to run Open Source Comes to Campus events.
 (This probably makes the best use of our